-This position statement (1) summarizes the consensus views of GSA on the conservation of geoheritage sites; (2) describes what geoheritage sites are and why they are important; (3) endorses U.S. participation in the Global Network of National Geoparks supported by UNESCO; and (4) advocates development of partnerships and strategies for creating and conserving geoheritage sites.
+This position statement (1) summarizes the consensus views of GSA on the conservation of geoheritage sites; (2) describes what geoheritage sites are and why they are important; (3) encourages U.S. participation in the UNESCO Global Geoparks Network; and (4) advocates development of partnerships and strategies for creating and conserving geoheritage sites.

-“Geoheritage” is a generic but descriptive term applied to sites or areas of geologic features with significant scientific, educational, cultural, or aesthetic value.
+“Geoheritage” is a generic but descriptive term applied to sites or areas of geologic features with significant scientific, educational, cultural, and/or aesthetic value.
 Scientifically and educationally significant geoheritage sites include those with textbook geologic features and landscapes, distinctive rock or mineral types, unique or unusual fossils, or other geologic characteristics that are significant to education and research.
 Culturally significant geoheritage sites are places where geologic features or landscapes played a role in cultural or historical events.
 Aesthetically significant geoheritage sites include landscapes that are visually appealing because of their geologic features or processes.
-Many geoheritage sites can be tourist destinations and provide local and regional economic benefits.
+Many geoheritage sites are tourist destinations that provide local and regional economic benefits.

 Geoheritage sites can be small but scientifically significant sites, such as a road cut, or named and managed sites of a few acres, such as Boiling Springs (a groundwater site of two acres in Cumberland County, Pennsylvania, USA).
-Geoheritage sites can also be extensive areas with international recognition, such as the Grand Canyon (Arizona, USA) and Yellowstone National Park (Wyoming, USA).
-Geoheritage sites may be on privately owned land, on land in public ownership ranging from municipalities to the federal government, or on land of mixed ownership.
+Geoheritage sites can also be extensive areas with international recognition, such as the Grand Canyon and Yellowstone National Park.
+Geoheritage sites may be located on privately owned land, on land in public ownership ranging from municipalities to the federal government, or on land of mixed ownership.
 Large or small, and regardless of ownership, many are vulnerable to urbanization, infrastructure development, agriculture, over-use, or erosion.
-Conservation strategies appropriate to the type of site and nature of ownership are important to protect geoheritage sites from loss and maintain them for the long-term public interest.
+Conservation strategies appropriate to the type of site and nature of ownership are important to protect geoheritage sites and maintain them for the long-term public interest.

 Public Policy Aspects

 Some geoheritage sites, including those that may span different types of land ownership, are particularly significant based on unique and outstanding geologic characteristics and cultural history.
-Such sites may be suitable for inclusion in the Global Network of National Geoparks,supported by UNESCO.
+Such sites may be suitable for designation as a UNESCO Global Geopark.
 “Geopark” is an international designation serving to integrate the preservation of significant examples of geologic heritage within a strategy for sustainable development at a regional scale.
-None of the 77 Geoparks designated worldwide are in the United States.
-Geoheritage sites with Geopark designation provide opportunities for geotourism, interpretation, research, connecting people to the landscape, and sustaining local economies.1
+As of 2017, none of the 127 Global Geoparks designated in 35 countries are in the United States.
+Geoheritage sites with UNESCO Global Geopark designation provide opportunities for geotourism, interpretation, research, connecting people to the landscape, and sustaining local economies.1

 Partnerships among state agencies, counties, municipalities, non-profit organizations, businesses, and other private parties can lead to innovative approaches to conserving geoheritage sites on other types of publically owned lands and, in some cases, private lands.
 Such efforts will ensure that even small geoheritage sites can be preserved in perpetuity and managed for the use, enjoyment, and scientific advancement of future generations.
 Geoheritage conservation efforts can also result in a sustainable source of income for communities through tourism and related uses that incorporate principles of sustainable development.